Diplocyclos palmatus

 Diplocyclos palmatus is a vine in the family Cucurbitaceae.
 It is commonly known as native bryony or striped cucumber.
 In Marathi, it is called shivlingi due to its seed which resembles a lingam.

 Distribution

-The plant is a rich source of medicinal drugs with a consequent global anthropogenic distribution in rainforests and dry rainforests (Tropical and subtropical dry broadleaf forests) habitats.
-The vine grows in thickets, monsoon forests, lowland and upland disturbed areas, and mountain rain forest.
+The plant is distributed in rainforests and dry rainforests (Tropical and subtropical dry broadleaf forests) habitats.
+The vine grows in thickets, monsoon forests, lowland and upland disturbed areas, and mountain rain forests.